lyushisyan/lyushisyan.github.io/_posts/2026-06-20-normal-umklapp-collective-heat-flow.md

 The familiar picture of an Umklapp event “flipping” the momentum is a useful geometric mnemonic, not a literal mechanical collision between particles.
 A phonon wave vector is a label of a lattice eigenmode, and crystal momentum is defined only modulo $\boldsymbol G$.

-## 2. Crystal momentum is not the same as mechanical momentum
+Before asking whether momentum is conserved, crystal momentum must be distinguished from the mechanical momentum of the solid.

 The total phonon crystal momentum may be written schematically as